Axlfc/get-winget/README.md

 - Now you should be able to install applications via command using `winget`:

+Example:

+<code>`winget install git`</code>

+Running this in cmd/powershell will install again MINGW into your Windows computer.

 - Remove `get-winget` folder and .ps1 file and `winget-installer.msixbundle`

 <br></br>

-Clone this repository into your desired folder (You should use [MINGW](https://gitforwindows.org/) or [MSYS2 with git installed](https://www.youtube.com/watch?v=pb6Yb819pF0) to do this.
-Beware spaces in folder names...) optional
+To clone this repository into your desired folder (You can use [MINGW](https://gitforwindows.org/) or [MSYS2 with git installed](https://www.youtube.com/watch?v=pb6Yb819pF0) to do this.
+Beware spaces in folder/file names...) `optional`

 Inside MINGW bash console:

 <code>`cd ~/Documents/Scripts`</code>

 <code>`git clone https://github.com/Axlfc/get-winget`</code>

-Example:

-<code>`winget install git`</code>

-Running this in cmd/powershell will install again MINGW into your Windows computer.